How to Choose a CRM for Associations + 13 Top Providers

 Software Overview

 MemberLeap offers all of the membership management features associations need to collect and analyze member data.
-Its event management features can accommodate in-person, virtual, and hybrid events, and the platform has a streamlined Zoom interface for remote attendees.
-Associations can also improve member experiences by automating billing, setting up interactive online communities, and sending broadcast emails or texts to members.
+Its event tools can accommodate in-person, virtual, and hybrid events, and the platform has a streamlined Zoom interface for remote attendees.
+Associations can also improve member experiences by automating billing, setting up interactive online communities, and sending broadcast emails or texts.

 Our Favorite Feature